Super-Frame/Unique-Games-Manager/README.md

 the store is a section that allows creators to sell their games at the price they consider appropriate and can choose how much they want us to stay, this influlle in how much advertising are covering sales, since advertising can be paid by apart or obtained by merit.
 ### Connecting people
 we have a development platform that allows you to be working coperatively with other people, no matter where they are, the only necessary in a connection to the internet, a computer, cell phone or tablet and a cun in "only", and with this they would have all the necessary to connect and work on the code and many other things about your projects.
+### Accounts
+the basic accounts of creators, has an annual cost of 100 dollars or monthly of 10 dollars, the normal accounts of creators, have a cost of 12 dollars per month or 120 dollars per year, advanced accounts of creators, has a cost of 30 dollars per month or 300 dollars per year.
+Each type of account has its benefits, for example in the basic account, it does not have the tutorials included, in the normal account this is included in the cost, another example is that neither the basic nor the normal, you have the possibility to generate keys or have a store (these can be purchased in the pulgins of the cuntas), but with the advanced cunt these are already included, with the possibility of making your own workshops for your games and put advertising on the news page .
 ## This Proyect

+### License
 <span xmlns:dct="http://purl.org/dc/terms/" property="dct:title">Unique Games</span> by <a xmlns:cc="http://creativecommons.org/ns#" href="superframe.sinfonia.co" property="cc:attributionName" rel="cc:attributionURL">Super Frame</a> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/">Creative Commons Reconocimiento-NoComercial-SinObraDerivada 4.0 Internacional License</a>.<br />
 <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/"><img alt="Licencia de Creative Commons" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-nd/4.0/88x31.png" /></a>